Classification in Equilibrium: Structure of Optimal Decision Rules: Baseline Model

 Our results below allow provide sufficient conditions for the designer's optimal algorithm to be either a \textit{threshold rule} or a \textit{two-cut rule}.
 We now formally define these families of rules.

-\paragraph{Threshold Rules.} Threshold rules are very commonly used in practice, and frequently optimal in well-behaved settings.
-While all threshold rules are monotonic, this monotonicity can be increasing or decreasing.
-The following formally defines both families of threshold rules. \begin{definition} Algorithm $\delta$ is a \textbf{threshold rule} if, for some $\tau \in \mathbf{R}$, $\delta$ is of one of the following forms:
+\paragraph{Threshold Rules.} Threshold rules are commonly used in practice, and frequently optimal in well-behaved settings.
+While all threshold rules are monotonic, this monotonicity can be increasing or decreasing in the score $s$.
+The following formally defines both families of threshold rules. \begin{definition} Algorithm $\delta$ is a \textbf{threshold rule} if, for some $\tau \in \mathbf{R}\cup\{\pm\infty\}$, $\delta$ is of one of the following forms: